 Of course becoming the monsters they hate is always an option for conservatives.
 Because they really have no scruples, no higher values, no virtue... just a crazy quilt of quasi-religious, pseudo-rational, inconsistent, contradictory and hypocritical beliefs and raw "gut feeling."
 So it makes sense that they would become terrorists to thwart terrorism, destroy the village to save it, become torturers to find and kill other torturers, overthrow American democracy and all American values to prove to each other what macho "Americans" they are.
 An eye for an eye... the world is so easy, so black-and-white.
 That the "libtards" can't figure this out is proof positive to conservatives of their ideological and intellectual superiority.

 Ah, the conservatives, they think they are mighty special.
 Alas for them, much of the civilized world is coming to the conclusion that it would be better off without them.
 Conservatives in most modern countries have become a lot more liberal, to their own, as well as their nation's, relief and benefit.
 These are not called "liberal democracies" for nothing.
 Among this collection of advanced nations, America is quickly falling far behind.
 Many other countries are now more "American" in their values than we are.
 We are being retarded by conservatives.
 Our conservatives - steeped in the myth of the rugged individual, as portrayed in so many westerns, cop thrillers, sci-fi and fantasy flicks - are determined to cling to their backwardness as hard as they cling to their AK-47s.
 This type of hero is how every American conservative thinks of themselves.
 Rambo is a good example, or one of those drivers in the Fast and Furious series.
 It all is a fantasy.
 Their self image is flipped upside down and inside out from reality.
-They think they are heroically defending America when they are actually villainously defending the tradition of domination.
-Moreover, if there is anything conservatives are not, it is very "individual," they are clones of clones in their rote conformity and willingness to follow authoriarians.
+They think they are heroically defending America when they are actually villainously defending the tradition of domination and ever threatening to rip the real cloth of American values.
+Everythintg about them is based on lies, even their self-perception.
+If there is anything conservatives are not, it is very "individual," they are clones of clones in their rote conformity and willingness to follow authoriarians.
 Nor are they typically brave, some U.S. service men and women excepted.
-Most of them are actually scared shitless of the world.
+Most of them are actually scared shitless of the world... even as they demand it pay them homage and continue to accord them some type of advantage and privilege.

-It looks like we are stuck with them for now.
+It looks like we are stuck with our conservative countrymen for now.
 Even if we wanted to, where would we deport them?
 Who would want them?
 We can't just cast them adrift in the sea.
-There is enough toxic waste dumped out there already.
+It would offend our liberal sensibilities for nature and we would become the corporate pirates we despise if we were to dump ito the ocean even more toxic waste.
 Yet no other "white" country would want them; they are too mean and stupid.
 The old mother country for many of them, Britain, has enough of a head-ache with its own Tories; it wouldn't want to add a whole bunch of American knuckleheads to the problem.
 Most other "authoritarian-loving" countries would not take our conservatives; they are too greedy.
 Maybe one of the theocracies would accept them.
 If they would just give up the Jesus charade, whom they have never shown much interest in emulating anyway, they would fit in almost perfectly with the 16th Century modeling, science-despising, gun-and-explosion-loving, liberal-hating, woman-subjugating, gay-bashing, trans-killing, fascist, nationalistic, but God-fearing Taliban.
 Just tell the conservatives that Obama hates the Taliban, and watch them go all Pavlov's dog, warm and fuzzy.
 Could work.
 The Taliban might go for it; their arsenal of guns would quintuple.
 It doesn't take much imagination to contemplate all of those guys quickly becoming besties and having a hoot going around blowing up Buddhist statues.

 But none of that is necessary.
 As always, we liberals take a more sophisticated, more compassionate, more nuanced view of the world, and we can perceive that we have more options than just forced removal or genocide to choose from.
 It turns out it's not the people who are the root problem; it's their beliefs.
 Take away those nasty beliefs and, lo and behold, there's usually (but not always) a good person brainwashed and imprisoned in there.
-We don't have to commit a shred of violence on their personhood, but it has become crystal clear to all who have bothered to follow the true human story that the ideology of conservatism deserves no less than the death penalty.
+We don't have to commit a shred of violence on their personhood.
+Indeed, our mantra is "no hate, no violence."
+Yet it has become crystal clear to all who have bothered to follow the true human story that the ideology of conservatism deserves no less than the death penalty.

 The death penalty?
 That itself is problematic.
 True liberals don't believe in it.
 We can't.
 We don't believe that it is moral to kill someone under your complete control and who is no longer a threat to anyone.
 Conservatives do.
 We've studied the statistics and understand that it doesn't serve as a deterrent.
+Conservatives don't believe in statistics and science, so this data means nothing to them.
 Liberals see the death penalty for what it is: sheer revenge killing, the indulging of the worst emotion: rage, even as it is a clear abdication of higher virtues: love, compassion and forgiveness.
-Conservatives don't believe in statistics and science; these are not mentioned in the Bible, but the Good Book fully endorses being enraged and killing people.
+Belief in the death penalty instantly reveals the hypocrisy of conservatives, absolutely refuting the tenets of Jesus, whom they claim to embrace as their Lord and Savior.
+With anything that conservatives say they believe, you can always add the disclaimer... "except when they don't."
+And conservatives really don't believe in Jesus; they just believe in believing in Jesus.
+What they really love is the Old Testament.
+Now that's where you will find no shortage of rage and revenge and violence and killing people.
 Conservatives are thrilled to be like God and bring down some wrath every once in awhile.
-Liberals are not willing to accept the inevitability that prisoners innocent of their accused crimes will be executed.
+Liberals are not willing to accept the inevitability that the death penalty will occasionally claim prisoners innocent of their accused crimes.
 Not a problem for conservatives; collateral damage is perfectly acceptable, let God sort them out.
 Liberals don't believe in that big of a Big Government that can determine whether someone lives or dies.
 Unless defending against an armed and dangerous enemy, the government should not be in the killing business.
 Conservatives love this biggest of all Big Governments.
 Liberals are actually "pro-life."
 Conservatives are not; greed and violence are good, oppression is "natural," war is exciting and killing is a "sport."

 Go ahead; find the room for compromise and bipartisanship in those opposing viewpoints.